gotgenes/getignore/README.md

 getignore get Go.gitignore Global/Vim.gitignore
 ```

-downloads and concatenates the Go and Vim ignore patterns and writes them into the `.gitignore` file in the current working directory (`./.gitignore`).
+downloads and concatenates the Go and Vim ignore patterns and writes them to `STDOUT`.

 Note the `.gitignore` extension on the names optional.
 Feel free to omit the extension; the previous example could be issued more simply as